 Depending on severity and timeline of your symptoms, your Ophthalmologist will choose the best treatment option.
 Early detection of CSC is very helpful, and in most cases can be treated successfully to avoid permanent vision loss.

-Miranda Jones is a Certified Ophthalmic Assistant and the Director of Clinical Services at Bond Eye Associates.
-She has been on their technician staff team for 12 years now assisting the surgeons in the office by scribing, preforming tests, doing preliminary exams, and assisting with in-office procedures in addition to managing their team of technicians.
-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 37 years.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.
 Please call 309-692-2020 to schedule an appointment or click here.